Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport solvers: Flux-matching as a surrogate-based optimization problem

 As it has been described throughout Sec.~\ref{sec:DI}, the high performance of \PORTALS techniques is achieved via the decomposition of the residual $\xi$ into smaller, self-contained components.
 This also results in the need to fit and evaluate multiple surrogate models, usually $N_\rho\cdot\left(3\cdot N_c + 1\right)$, where it was assumed that each channel requires neoclassical, turbulent and target flux surrogate models, and that each radius also requires a model for the turbulent exchange.
 The surrogate overhead $\left(t_{fit}+t_{acq}\right)$ takes on average $\sim10$ wall-time minutes utilizing an AMD EPYC 7543 32-Core Processor for a problem whose residual requires the evaluation of 90 surrogate models (10 radial locations, 3 channels with zero target particle flux) with 30 free parameters.
 Under the conservative assumption of $5\times$ speed up in \PORTALS, we arrive at the rule of thumb that \PORTALS methods are appropriate if each transport model requires more than $3$ minutes to evaluate.
 This condition is not satisfied with most quasilinear transport models like \TGLF \cite{Staebler2007} and \QuaLiKiz \cite{Bourdelle2005}, that take a few tens of seconds per evaluation.
 On the other hand, nonlinear gyrokinetic modeling does benefit dramatically from the use of \PORTALS, as simulations of realistic plasma conditions range from a few tens of thousands to millions of CPU-hours (or in recent GPU architectures hundreds of GPU-hours) per evaluation.
 Future work will devise methods to reduce the wall-time cost of each individual \PORTALS iteration (such as parallelizing the evaluation of the GP models and leveraging modern GPU hardware) to bring the benefits of surrogate modeling to the realm of quasilinear profile predictions.

 Fig.~\ref{Fig:phases} shows characteristic phases for the decrease of multi-channel residual of \PORTALS-\CGYRO simulations, for three examples.
 Phase I consists of the initial SR training, which often decreases residual if channels are not coupled or strongly dominated by one type of turbulence mode, although the simplicity of this scheme (as addressed in Sec.~\ref{sec:SR}) can also lead to oscillations or higher residual (as in the middle plot in Fig.~\ref{Fig:phases}).
 However, the goal of this phase is not to observe a steady decrease of the residual, but of producing proper training points for subsequent phases of the \PORTALS workflow.
 Phase II is when surrogates are fitted and acquisition function optimization informs next points to evaluate.
 During Phase II, oscillations are usually observed for 2-5 evaluations, a consequence of the surrogates exploring cases near the logarithmic gradients bounds, or combinations that were not explored during Phase I. In Phase III, the residual drops dramatically and flux-matching occurs.
 Sometimes, following Phase III, we observe oscillations due to critical gradient and stiff behaviors of turbulence.
 Profiles and gradients are converged, but fluxes can jump up and down the targets, as was discussed in Ref.~\cite{rodriguez-fernandez_nonlinear_2022} and will be described in detail in Sec.~\ref{sec:5c}.
+Generally, as depicted in the bottom subplots in Fig.~\ref{Fig:phases}, the residual evolution is not uniform across radial locations, but no specific trends are found.
+In some situations, the core reaches low residuals faster than the edge, and vice versa.

+Due to the need for expert knowledge to interpret if sufficient convergence has been achieved, together with the need for a careful nonlinear gyrokinetic setup (to avoid wasting computational resources), the current implementation of \PORTALS requires significant ``human in the loop'' component.
+Future work will focus on the development of a more automated approach that can make high-fidelity profile predictiosn available to a wider user base.